multiversx/mx-exchange-sc/dex/price-discovery/README.md

 3) Deposits are not allowed, withdrawals come with a fixed penalty
 4) Neither deposits nor withdrawals are allowed.

 During phase 4, also known as the _redeem_ phase, the users will be able to redeem tokens based on the current ratio of tokens in the contract.
 Essentially, users are "buying" the opposite token.
+Note that during the first few epochs the price discovery ends, the users will receive a locked token instead of the actual token.

 Accumulated penalties during phase 2 and 3 will be automatically redeemed by users when claiming.
 So users will actually buy at a better price than the current ratio if there are a lot of tokens accumulated from penalties.